radianv/master-builder-3/README.md

    - If you are familiar with docker you can use my docker approach, please see [Here](docker_approach/my_docker_monolith_install.md)

-Following the strategy __Migrating your Existing Applications to the AWS Cloud__ using __"Forklift Migration Strategy"__, we will convert current approach from Monolithic to Microservices Application next steps below:
+# Migrating your Existing Applications to the AWS Cloud

+The strategy is using __"Forklift Migration Strategy"__, we will convert current approach from Monolithic to Microservices Application next steps below:

-## Objectives
+## Objectives of this solution
+- Workload web appliction to cloud
 - Its purpose is to decouple and modularise system services
+- Leverage cloud
+- Allow for horizontal scalability
-- Separate the system concerns
+- Separate the system concerns (Microservices)
-- Language and design agnostic
 - Isolated and decoupled deployments
 - Allow for continuous delivery
 - Allow for horizontal scalability
 - Service can be scaled Independently
--

 ## The Strategy

-   1. STEP1 - Rehosting & Replatforming , lift-tinker-and-shift.
+   1. Rehosting & Replatforming , lift-tinker-and-shift.
-   2. STEP2 - Refactoring / Re-architecting
+   2. Refactoring / Re-architecting

 ## Rehosting & Replatforming , lift-tinker-and-shift.